Claire Dearing: Production background

-Discussing Claire's transition to activism, Howard said her character is "someone who was on the wrong side of history, and in her journey, she's trying to make it right".
+Discussing Claire's transition to activism, Howard described the character as someone who "was on the wrong side of history" and is now trying to "make it right".
 Trevorrow said that Claire "so desperately wants to do the right thing, and sometimes, the bad consequences of her good intentions can weigh on her.
 We wanted to explore that need for redemption, that sense of guilt, that sense of regret".

 For Jurassic World Dominion (2022), Trevorrow wrote and shot Claire's encounter with the Therizinosaurus as a "quiet and still and suspenseful" scene.
 He noted that Claire "never really had even one sequence where it was just her alone with a dinosaur".
 Howard was asked by unnamed individuals to lose weight for the film, although Trevorrow rejected this idea.
 She recalled that Trevorrow "was like, 'There are lots of different kinds of women on this planet, and there are lots of different kinds of women in our film'".
-Howard said she performed "many stunts that wouldn't have been possible" if she had been dieting.
+Howard performed many stunts that she said would have been impossible had she been dieting.

 Across the Jurassic World trilogy, Howard was paid significantly less compared to Pratt: "When I started negotiating for Jurassic, it was 2014, and it was a different world, and I was at a great disadvantage.
 And, unfortunately, you have to sign up for three movies, and so your deals are set".
 Pratt successfully advocated for her to receive equal salary for other Jurassic World projects that they appeared in together.
 Howard reprised her role for the theme park attractions Jurassic World: The Ride and VelociCoaster.
 She also lent her voice to the video games Jurassic World Evolution (2018) and Jurassic World Evolution 2 (2021).

+In April 2023, it was announced that the Jurassic Park and characters from it would be featured in the upcoming video game, Funko Fusion, set to be released in 2024.
+The game is set to include Claire Dearing, as well as Owen Grady.